 Disciplinary Areas of Knowledge Requirement - 3 courses required including 1 course in each of the following areas: Humanities (HU), Social and Behavioral Sciences (SBS), Natural Sciences and Technology (NST).
 Prerequisites for the major in Health Science may satisfy disciplinary area of knowledge requirements.

 Associate of Science in Arabic Curricular Requirements

-Students pursuing an Associate of Science degree must complete the following 27 credit hours (9 courses) to fulfill the General Education requirements.
+Students pursuing an Associate of Science degree must complete the following 9 courses to fulfill the General Education requirements.

 Foundational Requirements - 3 courses required